A New Integral Equation and Some Integrals Associated with Number Theory: Dirichlet's Problem in the half plane and other Applications

+Putting $k=e^{-x},$ multiplying by $e^{-3x/2},$ taking the Fourier cosine transform and the applying the same arguments we used previously gives the result. \end{proof}

-At this point we are left with some questions regarding the solutions of Theorem 1.
-First, in light of equation (1.18) resembling a ``modified" Fredholm integral of the second kind, does the integral equation in Theorem 1 admit application of a kind of Fredholm theory?
-Can anything new be said by attempting a Neumann series solution?
-More interesting relations may be obtained by expanding $L_K(s,\chi)$ in (2.4) into a sum of Epstein zeta functions, with formulas related to the work in [8, 9, 15].
+At this point we are left with some questions regarding the solutions of Theorem 1.1.
+First, in light of equation (1.6) resembling a ``modified" Fredholm integral of the second kind, does the integral equation in Theorem 1.1 admit application of a kind of Fredholm theory?
+Can anything be said regarding the uniqueness of solution of (1.6) for each $g(s)$?
+It is clear through Mellin transforms that uniqueness of $f(s)$ follows for the choices we have made for $g(s).$ However, it is still open if this is true for any analytic $g(s),$ as the general Fredholm theory doesn't clearly offer an answer.
+More interesting relations may be obtained by expanding $L_K(s,\chi)$ in (2.4) into a sum of Epstein zeta functions, with formulas related to the work in [9, 10, 17].
 This would allow us to obtain integrals related to a theta functions of the form $\sum_{n,m\in\mathbb{Z} }\chi_{n,m}q^{an^2+bnm+cm^2},$ $4ac-b^2>0,$where $q=e^{-\pi x},$ $x>0.$ It may also be of interest to look at the integral $\ddot{I}(t)$ by explicitly computing $\dot{I}(u)$ using the Residue theorem.

 1390 Bumps River Rd. \\* Centerville, MA 02632 \\* USA \\* E-mail: alexpatk@hotmail.com